ToastedGMS/product-scraper/README.md

 ## 🧠 Motivation

 PreçoRadar was inspired by the need for reliable data on the cost of living in Brazil.
 In response to misinformation and political discourse, it aims to deliver clear, verifiable price history — straight from the source.
+By tracking essential goods like coffee, rice, and beans, PreçoRadar provides transparency in pricing, empowering consumers, journalists, and analysts to make informed decisions.

 ---